 Carlson distinguishes two major drops in fertility rates in history.
 The first occurred during the 50-year period centered on the turn of the 20th century, when the fertility rates in developed countries worldwide dropped from 7.0 to slightly over 2.0.
 Often this is attributed to a shift from an agrarian family-based economy to a capitalist society where children became more of a burden.
 In such a new society, where infant-mortality rates declined due to modern medicine and children no longer represented economic resources-that is, extra hands on the farm-parents realized it would be advantageous for the child to have fewer siblings.
 As Carlson puts it, “this raised the amount of per-capita ‘altruism’ given each child.”
 This argument, however, does not fully explain real history.
 Apparently, no historical evidence shows declines in fertility correlated to rising standards of living and changing economies throughout history, until this particular phenomenon starting in the 19th century.
 John C. Caldwell, an Australian demographer, theorizes that the “family morality” system, where the father is the bread-winner and the mother and children engage in several productive activities to keep the household running, kept the birthrates intact until finally cheap mass-production, changing gender-roles, and state education undermined the traditional family ethos.

 A second drop in fertility rates happened in about the year 1965, after several baby booms in various countries folllowing the Second World War.
 A Dutch expert named Dirk van de Kaa identified several identified several differences between this drop and the previous one.
 Whereas the children had still been the priority before, now the focus was on the two adults in the relationship.
 Couples lost sight of the commitment and procreative aspects that the relationship should involve: there was a shift from marriage to mere cohabitation or informal sexual arrangements, and couples began to use contraception not simply as a preventative measure to benefit the already-born children, but increasingly as a means for having irresponsible sex with no consequences.
 The new license for inconsequential pleasure made it much easier for men to “use her and lose her”-there was both no marriage bond and no child to seal the deal.
-In the ensuing cultural environment, many women found themselves single and pregnant, often leading to abortion rather than the difficult prospect of raising a child on a single income with nobody else’s help.
+In the ensuing cultural environment, many women found themselves single and pregnant (here is the Pregnancy Resource Center location that most of the people prefer to go), often leading to abortion rather than the difficult prospect of raising a child on a single income with nobody else’s help.

 Contraception and abortion, the results of cohabitation, are obviously two major causes of declines in the fertility rate, simply by nature of what they are designed to do.
 Divorce is another factor: it initiates a cycle of infidelity by giving examples of irresponsibility to children, who then in turn lack a sense of proper commitment when they mature, and thus become the source of more aborted or illegitimate children.
 Finally, homosexual unions clearly constitute a rather poor team for the production of children.